MR-Addict/playground/README.md

 ## 4. Bugs

-- [ ] 无法生成静态页面，如开发日志和版本信息页面
+- [ ] Cannot generate static pages using force-cache
-- [x] 无法使用 bcrypt（取而代之使用 bcryptjs，仅在服务端使用）
+- [x] Cannot use bcrypt(Replaced with bcrypt, only used on server side)

 ## 5. Tailwindcss Rules